-Why read this? : We look at how storytelling can help improve the way market research results are communicated.
-Learn how to use story types and structure to make research results more compelling.
-Read this for ideas on ways to get better at market research storytelling.
+Why read this? : We show how storytelling helps improve the way you communicate market research results.
+Learn how to tell a more compelling story with your research using story types and structure.
+Read this to learn the craft of market research storytelling.

 The lights dimmed.

 The awed audience gazed on in wonder at the screen of the mystical wielder of the Powerpoint deck in front of them.

 “We have travelled far to bring you great insights from the mysterious world of your target audience,” says the confident and charismatic, and not at all nervous and nerdy market researcher at the front of the room.